Basket of Bread: Marshall Plan

 Basket of Bread was used for the European Recovery Program, better known as the Marshall Plan from 1947 to 1951.
 The Marshall Plan, which earned General George C. Marshall the Nobel Peace Prize, is credited with rebuilding European nations by restoring agricultural and industrial production and thereby restoring food supply and economic infrastructure in the aftermath of World War II.

 Popularity and current location

 In the 1940s, William Nichols, managing editor of This Week, a syndicated Sunday magazine, saw the picture in an art gallery.
-Finding it one of the most charming paintings he had ever seen he printed it in his magazine, giving Dali his first mass audience.
+Finding it one of the most charming paintings he had ever seen he printed it in his magazine, giving Dalí his first mass audience.
 This Week Magazine, at one time had a circulation of 15 million, the largest in the world.

 The painting resides in Figueres Teatre-Museu Dalí, containing the broadest range of works of Salvador Dalí (1904–1989), managed by the Gala-Salvador Dalí Foundation.